JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 *A variety of baits that we use when trolling*

 I feel like the most important factor to have on your side is luck.
-Yes you can have the best equipment, location, and knowledge, but if the fish aren't there it doesn't matter one bit.
+You can have the best equipment, location, and knowledge, but if the fish aren't there it doesn't matter one bit.
 I've seen inexperienced anglers catch extraordinary fish before, luck was about all they had.

 Unfortunately we only caught one fish, it was a barracuda and we don’t eat those.
 They aren't bad to eat flavor-wise, but they do contain a bacteria that causes sickness when consumed in excess.
 Naturally we try to avoid that.